jwhittle933/metallurgygo/README.md

 ```bash
 mgo --dir <path/to/files> --in <input format> --out <output format> --save <path/to/save/location>
 ```
-Each flag has its own defaults:
+Each flag has its own defaults which can be seen with the `--help` flag:
 ```bash
 $ mgo --help
 [Info] 2019/08/15 21:49:04 logger.go:47: USAGE